ha-manel/Todo-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Webpack-Setup
+# Microverse To-Do list

-> This is a Microverse (@microverseinc) project in which I created a Webpack boilerplate.
+> This is a Microverse (@microverseinc) project in which I created a To-do list using webpack.

 ## Requirements

-Build a Webpack boilerplate.
+Build a Todo list using:

+- HTML5
+- CSS3
+- JavaScript (ES6)
+- Webpack
+- Linters (Lighthouse, Webhint, Stylelint, Eslint)

 ## Built With